WalletConnect/walletconnect-docs/docs/swift/chat/usage.md

 ### Accepting an invite

-When your client gets invited you can accept the invitation or reject it.
+When your client gets invited, you can accept the invitation or reject it.

 ```swift
 try! await Chat.instance.accept(inviteId: invite.id)